 Trauma to the brain affecting cognition, mood or mobility

 Challenges in speech, hearing an communication processes that affect learning

 Any other dysfunction such as a dysfunction of a body part or a neurological disability that necessitates accommodations and does not fall within the categories listed above.

-A transitory impairment of six months or less including broken bones, torn ligaments, COVID, post-surgical recovery, and more including pregnancy in some, but not all, cases.
+A transitory impairment of six months or less including broken bones, torn ligaments, post-surgical recovery, and more including pregnancy in some, but not all, cases.
 Temporary disability is decided on a case-by-case basis